WordPress/gutenberg/docs/extensibility/theme-support.md

 ### Adding block styles

 Themes may add styles for individual block types.
-You can do this by adding a `blocks` folder and filling it will files named after the blocks you want to style.
+You can do this by adding a `blocks` folder and filling it with files named after the blocks you want to style.

 For example, if you want Verse blocks to be written in cursive, you can create a file named `core.verse.css` in your theme's `blocks` folder, and it will be enqueued for both the editor and the front end.